 Everybody has different plans for their money.
-Many people keep theirs in bank or building society accounts as it's a low-risk option*.
+Many people keep theirs in bank or building society accounts.
 But if interest rates aren't keeping up with inflation, the actual 'buying power' of your money could be decreasing as a result.

 When you buy shares in a company, you're basically buying part of the business.
 A company's performance is usually reflected in its share price − when the company is successful, the price of your shares may go up.
 But if the business doesn't do so well, its share price may fall – which means that being able to spot a good company, and the best time to invest in it, are some of the key skills of a talented fund manager.